T-Pau/accelerate.tpau.group/documentation/index.markdown

 An unsigned integer with a maximum precision of 64 bits, giving a value range of 0 to 18,446,744,073,709,551,615.

+For hexadecimal numbers, prefix them with `$`, for binary numbers with `%`.

 ### Floating Point Number

 A floating point number expressed as a **double**.

+Scientific notation (including an exponent) is not supported yet.

 ### String

+Strings are enclosed in `"` and support Unicode characters.

 ## Operators